WFS - OGC WFS service¶

 Note that those spatial functions are only supported as server-side filters.

-Starting with GDAL 2.0, and for WFS 2.0 servers that support joins, SELECT statements that involve joins will be run on server side.
+For WFS 2.0 servers that support joins, SELECT statements that involve joins will be run on server side.
 Spatial joins can also be done by using the above mentioned spatial functions, if the server supports spatial joins.

 There might be restrictions set by server on the complexity of the joins.
 The OGR WFS driver also restricts column selection to be column names, potentially with aliases and type casts, but not expressions.
 The ON and WHERE clauses must also be evaluated on server side, so no OGR special fields are allowed for example.
 ORDER BY clauses are supported, but the fields must belong to the primary table.